birchill/10ten-ja-reader/CONTRIBUTING.md

 To build the Firefox version:

 ```
-yarn build:firefox
+pnpm build:firefox
 ```

 The output should be in the `dist-firefox` folder.

-Similarly you can use `yarn build:chrome`, `yarn build:edge`, `yarn build:thunderbird` to build the Chrome, Edge, and Thunderbird versions.
+Similarly you can use `pnpm build:chrome`, `pnpm build:edge`, `pnpm build:thunderbird` to build the Chrome, Edge, and Thunderbird versions.
 The output will be in the `dist-chrome`, `dist-edge`, `dist-thunderbird` folders respectively.